Online Directory Business Model Explained

 Using these directories, patients can connect with doctors.

-We’re talking Webmd care, HealthGrades, and Doximity.
+We’re talking WebMD, HealthGrades, and Doximity.

 9 Travel and Experiences (Restaurants/Hotels/Trips)

-GeoDirectory Yelp Clone Theme – 1 click demo import
+GeoDirectory Yelp Clone Theme – 1-click demo import

 Travel and experience directories help users connect with places before they get there.